'Will not provide protection to any woman visiting Sabarimala', says Kerala minister

 Reacting to the verdict, Bindhu, who along with Kanakadurga had trekked the holy hills and offered prayers at the shrine, scripting history on January 2, said the positive aspect of the apex court's latest order was that it had not stayed the September 28 verdict.

 "The Sangh Parivar which welcomed the Ayodhya verdict is bound to accept the SC verdict in this case also.
 The government and the police are also bound to help and protect those who want to visit the shrine," she had told reporters.
-Kanakadurga has said should would like to go to Sabarimala again if there was no stay on the earlier order.
+Kanakadurga has said should like to go to Sabarimala again if there was no stay on the earlier order.

 (with PTI inputs)